 Access, Facilities and Visitor Readiness

-The draft Strategy also includes an implementation plan to guide Council’s work in a staged and coordinated approach across the five year period.
+The draft Strategy also included an implementation plan to guide Council’s work in a staged and coordinated approach across the five year period.

 Share Glenelg Shire Tourism Strategy Development on FacebookShare Glenelg Shire Tourism Strategy Development on TwitterShare Glenelg Shire Tourism Strategy Development on LinkedinEmail Glenelg Shire Tourism Strategy Development link